kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ## Volume Mounts

 HostProcess containers support the ability to mount volumes within the container volume space.
 Applications running inside the container can access volume mounts directly via relative or absolute paths.
-An environment variable `$CONTAINER_SANDBOX_MOUNT_POINT` is set upon container creation and provides the absolute host path to the container volume.
+As of v1.23, an environment variable `$CONTAINER_SANDBOX_MOUNT_POINT` is set upon container creation and provides the absolute host path to the container volume.
 Relative paths are based upon the `Pod.containers.volumeMounts.mountPath` configuration.

 ### Example {#volume-mount-example}